 Applying Already Established Names to Your Fantasy Species

 A prime example of this can be seen with the fantasy species names of hobbit, ent, and balrog from The Hobbit and The Lord of the Rings.
-Middle-Earth Enterprises, formerly known as Tolkien Enterprises, laid claim to these fantasy species since they were original creations constructed by Tolkien himself (source).
+Middle-Earth Enterprises, formerly known as Tolkien Enterprises, laid claim to these fantasy species since they were originally constructed by Tolkien (source).

 A famous fantasy tabletop game, Dungeons & Dragons, included the fantasy species of hobbit, ent, and balrog in their early versions of the game.
-This caught the eye of Middle-Earth Enterprises, to the point where they actually took legal action against the gamemakers.
+Naturally, this caught the eye of Middle-Earth Enterprises, to the point where they actually took legal action against the game makers.

 Middle-Earth Enterprises demanded that the fantasy species of “dragon, dwarf, elf, ent, goblin, hobbit, orc, and warg” be abolished from the game completely, as the company felt as though Tolkien had laid legal claim over these fantasy races (source).

 However, Dungeons and Dragons did have to modify three of their fantasy species names.
-Hobbit, ent, and balrog were ruled by the courts as intellectual property of Middle-Earth Enterprises since they originated from Tolkien himself, as opposed to mythology.
+The courts ruled hobbit, ent, and balrog as intellectual property of Middle-Earth Enterprises since they originated from Tolkien himself instead of mythology.